bennett-sh/sweet-sugar/README.md

 - [Let](#let)

 ### Match Statement
-The match statement works by starting off with a key to match and then multiple chaining methods.
+The match statement works by starting off with a key to match followed by multiple chaining methods.
 ```ts
 match(`hello`)
   .when('hello', () => 'en')